 Abstract: Firms signal their quality through prices.
 But are all consumers able to interpret these signals?
 There are some naive consumers present in the market who cannot judge the quality of the product through prices because of cognitive limitations.
 In a static signaling model, I analyze the pricing behavior of a monopolist, selling product of uncertain quality, in the presence of such naive consumers.
-In the high-quality state, the presence of high proportion of naive consumers reduces the price of the product and hence improves overall welfare of the society.
-On the other hand, in the low-quality state, it increases the price of the product (depending on the valuations) thereby reducing social surplus.
-Allowing for disclosure as an alternative to communicate quality, the high-quality monopolist has no incentive to disclose in the presence of high proportion of naive consumers.
-This provides partial explanation for the infrequent voluntary disclosure by some industries.
+In the high-quality state, the presence of a high proportion of naive consumers reduces the price of the product and hence improves the overall welfare of society.
+On the other hand, in the low-quality state, it increases the price of the product (depending on the valuations) thereby reducing the social surplus.
+Allowing for disclosure as an alternative to communicate quality, the high-quality monopolist has no incentive to disclose in the presence of a high proportion of naive consumers.
+This provides a partial explanation for the infrequent voluntary disclosure by some industries.

 Work in Progress